The Doppler Effect and Sonic Booms

-The perceived frequency (f ´) is related to the actual frequency (f0) and the relative speeds of the source (vs), observer (vo), and the speed (v) of waves in the medium by
+The perceived frequency (f ´) is related to the actual frequency (f0) and the relative speeds of the source (vs), observer (vo), and the speed (c) of waves in the medium by

-Although first discovered for sound waves, the Doppler effect holds true for all types of waves including light (and other electromagnetic waves).
+Although first discovered for sound waves, the Doppler effect holds true for all types of waves including light and other electromagnetic waves (though for electromagnetic waves - because of Einstein's theory or relativity - only the relative velocity matters and it is immaterial whether the source or the observer is moving).
 The Doppler effect for light waves is usually described in terms of colors rather than frequency.
 A red shift occurs when the source and observer are moving away from eachother, and a blue shift occurs when the source and observer are moving towards eachother.
 The red shift of light from remote galaxies is proof that the universe is expanding.

-The animations below will illustrate this phenomena for a moving source and stationary observer.
+The animations below will illustrate this phenomena for a moving source of sound waves and stationary observer.